prathamskk/function-cicd-exp/README.md

 The GitHub Actions workflow (`/.github/workflows/deploy.yml`) automatically:
 1. Detects which function's code has changed
 2. Deploys only the changed function(s)
-3. Uses separate deployment configurations for each function
+3. Uses service account authentication for secure deployment

 ## Local Development